TrimbleSolutionsCorporation/TSDRemotingAPIExamples/README.md

 This project shows how to use TSD Remoting API from a WPF application that reacts to seletion in TSD displaying details about selected connections.
 * **PythonNetExperiment**
 This experimental project shows how to use TSD Remoting API from a Python application.
 It uses PythonNet to access the API.
+* **ExportingFireCheckDataToUDA**
+This project shows how to use TSD Remoting API from a command line application to export fire check data and set them as User Defined Attributes (UDA) for steel beams and columns.

 ## Compatibility

-These examples use TeklaStructuralDesigner.RemotingAPI version 24.3.0 and are compatible with Tekla Structural Designer 2024 Service Pack 4.
+These examples use TeklaStructuralDesigner.RemotingAPI version 25.0.1 and are compatible with Tekla Structural Designer 2025.